wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 [SmartMatrix Full-Mesh Hardware Architecture]
 A smart disk enclosure has two groups of uplink ports and can connect to two controller enclosures, implementing full interconnection between the disk enclosure and eight controllers.
+	LUNs are shared.
+Host requests of each LUN are sliced and distributed to all controllers for parallel processing new controllers to a controller enclosure results in automatic balancing of existing LUN or file system services among all controllers

 [E2E full-mesh]
 	- FE interconnection  and Sharing among the Four controllers
 		- I/O modules are fully interconnected with all  controllers in the enclosure
 	- Fully interconnected Controllers
 	- Back-end interconnection and sharing among eight controllers.
 [Back-end	interconnect I/O modules are used for expansion].
 Each module connects to the four controllers in a controller enclosure and can be accessed by the	four controllers simultaneously
+[global sharing of cache]
+	- Each LUN is divid-ed into slices and then evenly distributed to all of the controllers
+	- Write requests are written to the global cache, and read requests are prefetched and hit in the global cache.
+Cache flushing and prefetch requests are also concurrently processed on each controller
+	- system uses RAID 2.0+ to create a global storage pool over multiple controller enclosures

 [Active-Active High Availability Architecture]
 ![[Active-Active.png]]